openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

           options: {csum="true"}
       Port_Binding cr-lrp-022933b6-fb12-4f40-897f-745761f03186

-You can get specific information about chassis by providing either it's `name`, where `name` is UUID of the agent (`external_ids:system-id` from the ovs-vsctl output), for example:
+You can get specific information about a chassis by providing either its `name`, where `name` is UUID of the agent (`external_ids:system-id` from the ovs-vsctl output), for example: